VICIWUOHA/dataops-ci-cd/README.md

         ruff check python_base/

-Files that failed any of these tests can easily be fixed using the commandas below.
+Files that failed any of these tests can easily be fixed using the commands below.
-Note that while linters do not guarantee code/business logic, they drastically reduce errors related to Syntax or poor formatting.
-Linters also ensure that everyone on your data team who needs to contribute code to the central knowledge base complies to the team's standards.
+Note that while linters drastically reduce errors related to Syntax or poor formatting, they do not guarantee code/business logic.
+However, Linters also ensure that everyone on your data team who needs to contribute code to the central knowledge base complies to the team's standards.
 For the sqlfluff configurations we defined, see [./sqlfuff](.sqlfluff)

 - To Format: